Linaro/lkft-website/tests/index.md

 Due to the amount of data that LKFT produces, test results need to be clear and actionable.
 This means there is a very low tolerance for any tests which sometimes pass and sometimes fail.
-Further, any test that is expected to fail is skipped so that results are always in a 'all green' state.
+Further, any test that is expected to fail is marked as a known issue in [qa-reports](https://qa-reports.linaro.org/lkft/) so that results are always in a 'all green' state.
 This makes triaging new regressions straightforward.

-This strategy has a few consequences.
-Skipping inconsistent tests could hide actual problems.
-For this reason, whenever a test is added to a skiplist, a bug is opened in [bugzilla](https://bugs.linaro.org/buglist.cgi?bug_status=__open__&list_id=17922&order=Importance&product=Kernel%20Functional%20Testing&query_format=specific).
+Whenever a test becomes a known issue, a bug is opened in [bugzilla](https://bugs.linaro.org/buglist.cgi?bug_status=__open__&list_id=17922&order=Importance&product=Kernel%20Functional%20Testing&query_format=specific).
 All bugzilla bugs are regularly reviewed, investigated, and reported internally or upstream.

 All regressions are triaged and reported internally and/or upstream.
-Typically the test will also be added to the skiplist until it is fixed.
+Typically the test will also be added as a known issue until it is fixed.

-LKFT maintains a staging environment that runs without a skiplist, so that it is possible to know when a regression is fixed, at which point it is then removed from the skiplist.

 # Test Suites